 A service address is the official contact address for individual directors, LLP members, company secretaries, subscribers, and People with Significant Control (PSC).
 Personal statutory mail from government agencies, such as Companies House and HMRC, are delivered to the individual’s service address.

 Both are required under UK company law and added to the public Companies Register.
 Unlike a registered office, a service address can be anywhere in the world, but you can use the same postal address as your registered office and service address if you wish.

 What is the difference between a registered office and a business address?

-There is no legal requirement to have a business address that matches your registered office, but you can certainly use the same address for both purposes as long as it meets the required criteria of a registered office.
+There is no legal requirement to have a business address that matches your registered office, but you can certainly use the same address for both purposes, as long as it meets the required criteria of a registered office.

-Whilst you cannot use a PO Box Number as your registered you can use a PO Box address if you provide Companies House with the full, physical postal address.
+Whilst you cannot use a PO Box Number as your registered office, you can use a PO Box address if you provide Companies House with the full, physical postal address.

 Can I use a council house as a registered office?

 Companies House will accept any residential or non-residential address as a registered office, as long as the full postal address is provided and it is situated in the same UK jurisdiction where the company is incorporated.

 If you rent your home from a private landlord or local authority, you will need to get their permission before you using your home as a registered office because the address will become a matter of public record.